 Vulva mapping & why it’s worth trying

-If you’re new to the practice, vulva mapping is a complicated-sounding term for getting well acquainted with your vulva: what it looks like, where it has the most and least sensitivities, and where your specific anatomy lies.
+If you’re new to the practice, vulva mapping is a complicated-sounding term for getting well acquainted with your own vulva anatomy: what it looks like, where it has the most and least sensitivities, and where your specific vulvar anatomy lies.
 It’s basically a blueprint for your bits.
 You can try vulva mapping in the comfort of home with a handheld mirror, and you don’t need any cartography skills to do it.

 Vulva mapping is a seemingly simple thing to do—but it can be quite powerful.

-Exploring your vulva (the outer part of the genitals including the labia, opening of the vagina, and the clitoris) with a handheld mirror might conjure up the famous scene from the movie Fried Green Tomatoes, but it can have instrumental effects—like increasing self-esteem, genital self-image, and sexual satisfaction.
+Exploring your vulva (the external parts of the female genitals including the labia, vaginal opening, and the clitoris) with a handheld mirror might conjure up the famous scene from the movie Fried Green Tomatoes, but it can have instrumental effects—like increasing self-esteem, genital self-image, and sexual satisfaction.
 We’ll get to what all of these terms mean and how they relate to the vulva in a bit.

 So, why is vulva mapping so empowering?
 Society impresses on us a fear of even mentioning the words “vulva,” “vagina,” or “menstruation.”
 It’s no wonder that many people don’t grow up with the permission to look at and explore their own genitals.
-Vulva mapping is a permission-granted sort of practice, and you can do it once or as many times as you want.
+Vulva mapping is a permission-granted sort of practice, and you can do it once or have as many mapping sessions as you want.

 Knowing your body is powerful

 People with vaginas are taught to hate them through speech, stigma, and imagery.
 Images that depict vulvas are often unrealistic.
-And while vulvas shown in pornography are absolutely part of this, the origins of offering inauthentic depictions of vulvas trace back to elementary school textbooks.
+And while vulvas shown in pornography are absolutely part of this, the origins of offering inauthentic depictions of female genitalia trace back to elementary school textbooks.